projectcalico/calico/master/getting-started/docker/tutorials/advanced-policy.md

 In both cases we create a Calico-Docker network and use the `calicoctl` tool to achieve the required isolation.

-The example we consider is this:  We want to provide isolation between a set of database containers and a set of app containers, allowing only inbound TCP connections from the app containers to the database containers on port 3306.
-We also want to allow all traffic between database containers.
+For the worked examples let's assume that we want to provide the following isolation between a set of database containers and a set of frontend containers:

+-  Frontend containers can only access the Database containers over TCP to port 3306.
+For now we'll assume no other connectivity is allowed to/from the frontend.
+-  Database containers have no isolation between themselves (to handle synchronization within a cluster).
+This could be improved by locking down the port ranges and protocols, but for brevity we'll just allow full access between database containers.

-### Policy applied directly by the profile
+### a) Policy applied directly by the profile

-An approach, which may be sufficient for certain scenarios is to apply policy directly through the profile.
-In this case we do the following:

--  create two Docker networks, one for apps and the other for databases
--  configure the profiles associated with each network to include:
-   -  labels which will be applied to the containers in the network
-   -  policy rules which will be applied to the containers in the network.
+In this example we apply the policy for containers in both networks just using profiles.
+Each network has associated an identically named profile that consists of a set of labels and policy rules.
+We set the labels and policy rules for each of the two network profiles to provide the required isolation.

-#### 1. Create the Docker networks
+#### a.1 Create the Docker networks

 On any host in your Calico / Docker network, run the following commands:

 ```
-docker network create --driver calico --ipam-driver calico-ipam databases
+docker network create --driver calico --ipam-driver calico-ipam database
-docker network create --driver calico --ipam-driver calico-ipam apps
+docker network create --driver calico --ipam-driver calico-ipam frontend
 ```

-#### 2. Create the profiles
+#### a.2 Create the profiles

 Create the profiles for each of these networks.

-The profile may contains a set of labels and a set of ingress and egress rules and actions where each rule can filter packets based on a variety of source or destination attributes (including selector based filtering using label selection).
+We set labels on each profile indicating the network role, in our case frontend or database.
+Each profile also includes a set of ingress and egress rules and actions, where each rule can filter packets based on a variety of source or destination attributes (which includes selector based filtering using label selection).
 The labels and rules are applied directly to each container in the corresponding network.

+The labels themselves are arbitrary key/value pairs, and we have decided here to use the key `role` indicating the network role and a value of either `frontend` or `database`.

 Use `calicoctl apply` to create or update the profiles: